 Rules and Guidelines

-The organizing committee of the Global Legal Hackathon seek to impose as few rules as possible in order to encourage maximum collaboration and innovation but there are a few important things to make note of to ensure that this global event is a huge success.
-This article is a basic overview of the rules and not the GLH Official Rules.
+The organizing committee of the Global Legal Hackathon seek to impose as few rules as possible in order to encourage maximum collaboration and innovation, but there are a few important things to make note of to ensure that this global event is a huge success.
+This article is a basic overview of the rules but is not the GLH Official Rules.

-The Global Legal Hackathon Competition Official Rules can be found here.
+The Global Legal Hackathon Competition Official Rules is posted here here.
 Attendees must acknowledge acceptance of the rules to participate in the event.
-This can be done in either of the following ways:

 In general, teams are free to make the competition their own by developing their own focus – from competitive to purely educational.
 That said, teams should have an agreed purpose for their participation, to help to guide their activities.
 Examples include:

-- A group of very tech savvy law school students may choose to organize a “competitive” team in an attempt to progress through the judging rounds to go to New York City.
+- A group of very tech savvy law school students may choose to organize a “competitive” team in an attempt to progress through the judging rounds.

 - A team representing an in-house legal department of a company may choose to focus on solving a specific legal operations problem.